Lead Capture Forms: Guide, Best Practices And Examples

 The most critical question is what can help direct your leads into your sales funnel and convert them into clients.
 If your main purpose is to obtain as high-quality leads as possible, you should include questions that will identify your leads – how likely is someone to become your customer?

 If you're oriented towards B2B sales, you can include such fields as company, its size, website, and role there, etc. For B2C sales, it's important to avoid asking consumers for too much information.
+Colleges create landing pages with fields that capture contact information from prospective students to send application materials.
 People who feel you are asking for too much are more likely to stop filling out forms altogether.

 Example: Remember that it's best to gather just basic information about your client (as CloudTalk does) at the beginning rather than trying to capture too much immediately.
 Build a good foundation first, then ask for more details later.